BernardoTab/MedicationManagement/README.md

 ## Create New Medication

 /api/medication - Write an HTTP POST message in which the body contains a Name and a Quantity within the valid range (1 - Int32.Max).
 The CreationDate and Id are automatically assigned after a successful post.

+## Delete Medication

+/api/medication/{id} - Write an HTTP DELETE message with the respective id of the medication you would like to remove from the current list.